jarekstrzele/obsidian_notes/R U S T/Build an AutoGPT Code Writing AI Tool with Rust and GPT-4/_ Rust Build with GPT-4.md

 # Unit test
-It is useful for testing functions that ate write on their own pages and therefore then bringing them into
+It is useful for testing functions that ate write on their own pages and therefore then bringing them into (execute on my main page or on some that page that I create )